spookyuser/ster-py/README.md

 It's pretty cool that all of this data is available.
 So I thought I might as well take advantage of that; especially because of how much I *kind of...* hate their website :)

-Also this is the first time I've ever released a python package on PyPi so if i've made any obvious mistakes, well anywhere, please tell me!
+Also this is the first time I've ever released a python package on PyPi so if I've made any obvious mistakes, well anywhere, please tell me!